bmoussaud/bookstore-advanced/k3s/README.md

 docker push registry.local:5000/bmoussaud/bookstore-advanced-database:$DB_VERSION
 ```

+else  `$make database`

 ## Digital.ai Deploy

-Install a brand new Deploy Server if you don't have one
+* Install a brand new Deploy Server if you don't have one
+* Check the smoke test plugin is installed else install it : [https://github.com/xebialabs-community/xld-smoke-test-plugin/releases/download/v1.0.7/xld-smoke-test-plugin-1.0.7.xldp]
+* Import all the ci definitions (application environment infrastructure) : run make `make importci`
+* Deploy the application using the UI or the command line `make deployment`

 ## References: